Differentiable Grouped Feedback Delay Networks for Learning Coupled Volume Acoustics: Evaluation

 where $d_{b_\text{dB}}$ is the EDC of the true RIR in the $b^\text{th}$ frequency-band, $\hat{d}_{b_\text{dB}}$ is the EDC of the synthesized RIR in the $b^\text{th}$ frequency-band in decibels and $Q$ is the total number of time samples.

 Figs.~\ref{fig:subband_edc_error_common_slopes} and \ref{fig:subband_edc_error_diff_gfdn_subband} show the mean absolute EDC error, $\epsilon_{\text{EDC}_b}(\mathbf{x})$, as a function of receiver position according to (\ref{eq:edc_error}) for the CS model and the proposed subband DiffGFDN architecture in octave bands.
 The common decay times in the CS model are the same as those used to derive the absorption gains in the DiffGFDNs.
 The position-dependent CS amplitudes are derived using non-linear least squares by minimising the difference between the EDCs obtained from the reference RIRs and CS predicted EDCs.
 Note that the CS model requires measured RIRs at all positions in the dataset, whereas the DiffGFDNs were trained on RIRs from a subset of positions (training set), and interpolated the RIRs at other positions (test set).
 Although the subband DiffGFDN yields consistently low EDC errors below $1.8$~dB in Fig.~\ref{fig:subband_edc_error_diff_gfdn_subband}, the CS model gives a better root-mean-squared-error (RMSE) in all frequency-bands, in Fig.~\ref{fig:subband_edc_error_common_slopes}.
-Both methods perform poorly in the $63$-Hz band, where dominant room modes need to be modelled individually.
+Both methods perform poorly in the $63$~Hz band, where dominant room modes need to be modelled individually.